CiscoDevNet/terraform-provider-cdo/docs/resources/msp_managed_tenant_users.md

 Required:

 - `api_only_user` (Boolean) Whether the user is an API-only user
-- `role` (String) The role to assign to the user in the CDO tenant.
+- `roles` (List of String) The roles to assign to the user in the CDO tenant.
+Note: this list can only contain one entry.
 - `username` (String) The name of the user in CDO.
 This must be a valid e-mail address if the user is not an API-only user.

+Read-Only:

+- `id` (String) Universally unique identifier of the user